No favourites – time to support all wildlife

 Where to start?

 Stroud Nature have created a wonderful leaflet to help you on your way to becoming a Garden Guardian.
 It provides you with some basic information on what to think about and some ideas about what areas you can address in your garden.
-The Garden Guardians – leaflet (new window)- if you only use one resource try downloading the leaflet or pick one up at one of our workshops.
+The Garden Guardians – original leaflet and the latest version Garden Guardian 2021 Interactive (new windows)- if you only use one resource look at these two publications and choose one.
+Both are brilliant put together by Stroud Nature.

 To learn more on what you can do and how to do it then tap on an area below to access our curated content.
 We will be constantly building links to good practice as we tackle projects in our own garden and design the workshops.
 If you come across really good resources online please send us the link email@example.com with a comment about what you found good/useful.